pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/implementation/tseries.rst

 Attributes
 ----------

-   .. attribute:: series

-      Returns a view of a :class:`TimeSeries` as a :class:`~numpy.ma.MaskedArrays`.

    .. attribute:: data

       Returns a view of a :class:`TimeSeries` as a :class:`~numpy.ndarray`.
+      This attribute is read-only and cannot be directly set.

+   .. attribute:: mask

+      Returns the mask of the object, as a boolean ndarray with the same shape as :attr:`data`, or as the special value ``nomask`` (equivalent to ``False``).
+      This attribute is writable and can be modified.

+   .. attribute:: series

+      Returns a view of a :class:`TimeSeries` as a :class:`~numpy.ma.MaskedArray`.
+      This attribute is read-only and cannot be directly set

    .. attribute:: dates

       Returns the :class:`DateArray` object of the dates of the series.
+      This attribute is writable and can be modified.

 In addition, all the attributes of the :class:`DateArray` :attr:`dates` attributes are directly accessible by :class:`TimeSeries`.